freifunk-gluon/gluon/docs/dev/web/model.rst

       is called last (after all options' *write* methods) and is usually used to commit changed UCI packages.

-      The default implementation of *write* doesn't to anything, but it can be overridden.
+      The default implementation of *write* doesn't do anything, but it can be overridden.

   - *Section* (usually instanciated through *Form:section*)